GAtomis/vue-artemis-admin/README.md

   enter HomePage Move the mouse to the right of the window DOM click Setting

+### Q3 Asynchronous routing mode, the third-party library cannot be introduced in the development environment?
+  This problem is being investigated.
+At present, the project development will not receive much impact

 ## Fix log
 * Hot-reloads no page memory overflow=>Store configuration initialization